-- A. Compare the entry requirements to become a full member of CPA Australia, Institute of Chartered Accountants in Australia and the Institute of Public Accountants.
-Identify the commonalities and differences. - B. Discuss why the professional accounting bodies would have different entry requirements. - C. Identify what qualifications are required to: - 1) be a company auditor; - 2) be a public accountant; - 3) be a financial advisor; and - 4) prepare tax returns. - A. The entry requirements to become a full member of CPA Australia, ICAA, and IPA:
+- (a) Compare the entry requirements to become a full member of CPA Australia, Chartered Accountants Australia and New Zealand (CAANZ) and the Institute of Public Accountants (IPA).
+Identify the commonalities and differences.

+- (b) Discuss why the professional accounting bodies would have different entry requirements.

+- (c) Identify what qualifications are required to:

+- i. be a company auditor;

+- ii. be a public accountant;

+- iii. be a financial advisor; and

+- iv. prepare tax returns.

+(a) The entry requirements to become a full member of CPA Australia, CAANZ, and IPA: